 Take Laphroaig’s plot of land promotion for example.
 This has been running for over 20 years.
 Laphroaig is on the isle of Islay and transportation links to get to the island and distillery are challenging to say the least.

 So they offer an ‘honorary” plot on the island for you to ‘own’.
 They ask you to sign up to be a member to hear news of life on the island and at the distillery.
-They create a sense of relationship between their consumers and the ‘brand’ as personified by the distillery and the team who run it.
+They create a sense of relationship between their customers and the ‘brand’ as personified by the distillery and the team who run it.

 Glenmorangie are another company who have done this successfully for a long time with their 16 Men of Tain origins behind the making of the whisky.
-They’ve been running a successful newsletter subscription service from the distillery for over 25 years.
+They’ve been running a successful newsletter service from the distillery for over 25 years.

 (Check out our article on online alcohol selling for more on the world of booze by the way).